Ravenna

 Where to stay

-Ravenna has a full range of city accommodation; recommendations here are scoped to the kind of stay consistent with the site's register.
-Albergo Cappello, in a fifteenth-century palazzo on Via IV Novembre, is small, carefully restored, and within five minutes' walk of San Vitale (to verify current operation and rates).
-Sant'Andrea Bed & Breakfast occupies a former Franciscan refectory near the Basilica di Sant'Apollinare Nuovo — the building's own history is part of the stay.
-For travellers using Ravenna as a base for the Po delta, the Comacchio area (40 minutes by TPER bus 333 or car) has smaller agriturismo options in the delta margins that are genuinely quiet.
+Ravenna has a full range of city accommodation; what follows is scoped to the site's register.
+Albergo Cappello, in a fifteenth-century palazzo on Via IV Novembre, is small and carefully restored, five minutes' walk from San Vitale (to verify current operation and rates).
+Sant'Andrea Bed & Breakfast occupies a former Franciscan refectory near the Basilica di Sant'Apollinare Nuovo; the building's own history is part of the stay.
+Travellers using Ravenna as a base for the Po delta can look instead at the Comacchio area (40 minutes by TPER bus 333 or car), where smaller agriturismo options sit in the quiet of the delta margins.
 The Ravenna city tourism board (turismo.ra.it) maintains a current accommodation list.
-Avoid the large business hotels on the ring road unless you are arriving by car; the city centre is walkable and the extra ten minutes on foot matters.
+Avoid the large business hotels on the ring road unless you arrive by car.
+The city centre is walkable, and the extra ten minutes on foot matters.

 What to eat

-Ravenna is in Romagna, not Emilia proper, and the kitchen reflects that distinction.
-Piadina romagnola — the thin flatbread filled with squacquerone cheese, rocket and prosciutto crudo — is the street food of the region and is available from kiosks throughout the centre.
-Cappelletti in brodo (small pasta hats in meat broth, different from Bolognese tortellini) is the Sunday dish.
-Brodetto di pesce, the Adriatic fish stew, is on menus near the seafront and reflects Ravenna's working port history.
+Ravenna is in Romagna, not Emilia proper, and the kitchen reflects the distinction.
+Piadina romagnola, the thin flatbread filled with squacquerone cheese, rocket, prosciutto crudo, is the street food of the region, sold from kiosks throughout the centre.
+Cappelletti in brodo (small pasta hats in meat broth, not the same thing as Bolognese tortellini) is the Sunday dish.
+Brodetto di pesce, the Adriatic fish stew, appears on menus near the seafront and reflects the city's working-port history.
 For a long sit-down meal, Ca' de Ven on Via Corrado Ricci occupies a fifteenth-century cellar and serves the regional kitchen with a Sangiovese di Romagna wine list (to verify current operation).
-The Mercato Coperto on Piazza Andrea Costa has produce, cheese, and piadina stalls open weekday mornings.
-Eat the local Sangiovese di Romagna rather than importing Emilian Lambrusco; this is different wine territory.
+The Mercato Coperto on Piazza Andrea Costa opens weekday mornings, with stalls selling produce, cheese, piadina.
+Drink the local Sangiovese di Romagna; Lambrusco belongs to Emilia, and this is different wine territory.

 What to do

-Buy the combined Ravenna Mosaici ticket, which covers six of the eight UNESCO sites in a single entry (Galla Placidia requires a separate timed reservation, which books out ahead of high season).
-Walk to Sant'Apollinare in Classe — 3 km south, easily cyclable or reachable by city bus — which sits in flat land that has barely changed since the sixth century and is far less visited than the city-centre monuments.
-Take the TPER bus 333 from Ravenna station to Comacchio (55 minutes) for the canal-town, eel-fishing, and Po delta wetland circuit; flamingos nest in the valley lagoons.
-Visit Dante's tomb in the Zone of Silence — the small neoclassical rotunda built between 1780 and 1781, behind the Basilica di San Francesco — on a weekday morning when it is nearly empty.
-In June, check the Ravenna Festival programme; the venues include the monuments themselves.
+Buy the combined Ravenna Mosaici ticket, which covers six of the eight UNESCO sites in a single entry.
+Galla Placidia needs a separate timed reservation, and it books out ahead of high season.
+Walk or cycle to Sant'Apollinare in Classe, 3 km south and also reachable by city bus, where the basilica stands in flat land that has barely changed since the sixth century and draws far fewer visitors than the city-centre monuments.
+Take the TPER bus 333 from Ravenna station to Comacchio (55 minutes) for the canal town, with its eel fishery, and the Po delta wetland circuit; flamingos nest in the valley lagoons.
+Visit Dante's tomb in the Zone of Silence, the small neoclassical rotunda built between 1780 and 1781 behind the Basilica di San Francesco, on a weekday morning when it is nearly empty.
+In June, check the Ravenna Festival programme.
+The venues include the monuments themselves.

 Respect

 The mosaic monuments are active religious buildings, not museums.
-San Vitale is consecrated; the Neonian Baptistery is part of the cathedral complex.
-Dress accordingly — shoulders and knees covered — and lower your voice inside the apses.
-Timed entry at the Mausoleum of Galla Placidia is there to preserve the mosaics, not to generate revenue; the fifteen-minute slot is genuinely enough if you stand in the centre of the space and look up in silence.
-Do not attempt to photograph through glass inside the monuments without checking — flash damages gilded tesserae over time, and most of the buildings now restrict it.
-Sant'Apollinare in Classe is in an active agricultural landscape three kilometres from the city; the village of Classe has fewer than two thousand residents and the basilica is its main economic fact.
+San Vitale is consecrated, and the Neonian Baptistery is part of the cathedral complex.
+Cover shoulders and knees, and lower your voice inside the apses.
+Timed entry at the Mausoleum of Galla Placidia exists to preserve the mosaics, not to generate revenue.
+The fifteen-minute slot is enough, if you stand in the centre of the space and look up in silence.
+Check before attempting to photograph through glass inside the monuments; flash damages gilded tesserae over time, and most of the buildings now restrict it.
+Sant'Apollinare in Classe sits in an active agricultural landscape three kilometres from the city.
+The village of Classe has fewer than two thousand residents, and the basilica is its main economic fact.
 Treat it as such.
-The Po delta is a protected wetland; stay on marked paths and boat routes, and do not disturb nesting birds.
-Comacchio's eel fishery is a centuries-old cooperative economy; buy from it.
+The Po delta is a protected wetland: stay on marked paths and boat routes, and do not disturb nesting birds.
+Comacchio's eel fishery is a centuries-old cooperative economy.
+Buy from it.

 Practical notes